iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.7 (168)/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 3 reviews"/>
 </p>

+> App seems ok but the design decision to require Bluetooth to be turned on when the app is open is very annoying.
+When I have contact tracing off I should be able to turn off Bluetooth (as there is no need for it) and still use the other app features, eg view venue history, or click through the link to the latest advice.
+Of course, when I leave the house & turn the contact tracing back on it should then ask me to turn Bluetooth back on.
+Also, a national stats page would be a nice touch.<br> :date: __2021-04-13 01:31:11__

+> Does the job.
+Would be good if you could report results of lateral flow tests via the app.<br> :date: __2021-04-12 21:14:38__

 > App seems OK but does let you enter if you've had the vaccine still seems to say we are at alert level 4 I thought we were lower than that now seems like the app maker doesn't really bother with it compared to englands version<br> :date: __2021-04-08 08:12:37__